 What is Neuromuscular Therapy (NMT)?

-In layman terms, neuromuscular therapy is a type of massage best for chronic issues.
+In layman terms, neuromuscular therapy is a type of manual therapy much like massage best for chronic issues.
+Different modalities are used with hydrotherapy (use of water) to restore a musculoskeletal balance.
 It’s meant for continuous sessions so your nervous system can create better posture habits.
 Step by step, you’ll feel an overall change in the way you walk, sit, move, and stand.

 Ready to dive in?
 Read on!
 If you want a more technical explanation, you can get more at the end of this article.